 In addition, the PG&E EI conducted a survey for nesting birds from the Atlantic Substation to Vault 1 and found a nest of great horned owls, with two juveniles occupying a stick nest is in a leafless cottonwood tree approximately 100 feet from Tower 17 (near Antelope Creek and the archery range).
+The PG&E EI and the CPUC EM toured the area to check on the nest on April 6th; however, the owls were not located and it was determined that they are no longer occupying the tree on a full time basis.
 Numerous other potential stick nests were observed in oak trees along the project right-of-way, but no indication of other nesting raptors was observed.
 These nests will continue to be monitored.
 Depending on the pair's status, the timing of the overhead work that needs to be conducted along this section of the project, and the need to work within the 250-foot construction buffer, PG&E will coordinate with the California Department of Fish and Game as necessary.